M-Ammar1112/x86-Assembly/README.md

 This project includes the following assembly language tasks and concepts:

-- **String and Word Counting**: Efficiently count the occurrences of strings and words in a text.
+- **Spaces and Word Counting**: Efficiently count the occurrences of spaces and words in a text.

-- **Merging Arrays**: Combine and merge arrays to create new data structures.
+- **Merging Arrays**: Combine and merge arrays into a new array.

-- **Summing Arrays**: Calculate the sum of array elements, both in signed and unsigned formats.
+- **Summing Arrays**: Calculate the sum of array elements, both in signed and unsigned formats and saves it as a string and byte.

 - **Stacks**: Explore the use of stacks for efficient data manipulation.

+- **Maximum Number**: Find and print maximum signed and unsigned number from the stack.

 ## Prerequisites